Convex polygons are polygons for which a line segment joining any two points in the interior

 No matter how I choose two points inside this polygon, the line segment joining these two points will always be inside

-Notice that a triangle, isosceles, scalene, right, or obtuse is always convex
+Notice that a triangle such as an isosceles triangle, a scalene triangle, a right triangle, or an obtuse triangle is always a convex polygon.

-Rectangles, squares, and trapezoid too are always convex
+Rectangles, squares, and trapezoids too are always convex as well

 Finally, all regular polygons, such as a pentagon, hexagon, septagon, octagon, and so forth are always convex